omaraboumrad/git-heatmap/README.md

 ### This will be slow on large repositories!

-Yes, more than likely.
+~Yes, more than likely.
 I'm using `gitpython` and didn't really dig much into the documentation.
 The date and author filters are in python, not delegated to git.
-If you have the solution, please submit PR.
+If you have the solution, please submit PR.~

+It won't, gitpython's `iter_commits` offloads to `git-rev-list`, which is fast.

 ### Why not make this a git extension?